 Terceira vs São Miguel: Which Azores Island Should You Visit?

-São Miguel vs Terceira: Key Differences
+São Miguel vs Terceira: What are the key differences?

 Walking path to a view on the lakes of Sete Cidades, Azores, Portugal

 The Azores Archipelago is bursting with unique natural beauty, deep culture and enriching activities that will leave you awe-inspired.
-São Miguel and Terceira are known for being two of the best islands to visit in the Azores, discover their biggest differences:

-Landscape & Natural Beauty
+1. Landscape & Natural Beauty

 São Miguel and Terceira each boast their own unique natural beauty, offering distinct experiences for every traveller.
 Whether you're drawn to São Miguel's dramatic craters and geothermal wonders or the quiet charm and rugged coastlines of Terceira, both islands promise a journey that immerses you in the raw, unspoiled magic of the Azores.

-São Miguel: a volcanic paradise of crater lakes and geothermal wonders
+• Home of crater lakes and geothermal wonders

 Dolphins, Azores

-With its dramatic volcanic landscapes, this island is a paradise for those seeking impressive natural wonders.
 The island's stunning crater lakes, such as Lagoa do Fogo and Sete Cidades, provide breathtaking vistas where vivid colours meet misty mountain backdrops.
 Steaming geothermal formations, including bubbling lakes and hot springs in Furnas, make this island feel alive with natural energy.

 Algar do Carvao - Fern Covered Lave Tube Cave with Stairs on Terceira Island In the Azores